 The first step is to remove the husk and silks before cooking corn on the cobbing.
 Use a soft bristle brush to remove the husk and silk.
 Be sure not to tear the husk – if you do, the husk will be ripped apart.
 Next, gently snip the husk from the corn.
 Repeat this procedure for the remaining silks.

-Microwave: The microwave is an ideal tool for shucking corn.
+Microwave: corn cooked in microwave is an ideal tool.
 It can take just 3-4 minutes for one corn if you microwave it on high.
 After the husk has been removed, simply slide the corn out of the husk by the uncut end and shake it firmly.
 It should slide off.
 The microwave is also great for steaming corn on the cob.

 Cleaning your corn on the cob is essential for a tasty meal.
 Corn on the cob is not only beautiful, but it’s also good for your health.
 So, before cooking corn on the cob, take a few minutes to remove husks and silks.
 You’ll be glad you did.
 This is the easiest and most convenient way to enjoy your favorite corn treat.